-Under the authority provided by Section 206 of the Water Resources Development Act of 1996, the Corps may plan, design and build projects to restore aquatic ecosystems for fish and wildlife.
+Under the authority provided by Section 206 of the Water Resources Development Act of 1996, the U.S. Army Corps of Engineers may plan, design and build projects to restore aquatic ecosystems for fish and wildlife.
 Projects conducted in New England under this program have included eelgrass restoration, salt marsh and salt pond restoration, freshwater wetland restoration, anadromous fish passage and dam removal, river restoration, and nesting bird island restoration.
 Projects must be in the public interest and cost effective and are limited to $10 million in Federal cost.

 Cost Sharing.
-The Corps of Engineers provides the first $100,000 of study costs.
+USACE provides the first $100,000 of study costs.
 A non-Federal sponsor must contribute 50 percent of the cost of the feasibility study after the first $100,000 of expenditures, 35 percent of the cost of design and construction, and 100 percent of the cost of operation and maintenance.
 The sponsor receives a credit for the value of real estate necessary to implement the project.
 The entire non-Federal share of the project cost may be credited as work in kind, but, to receive credit, the services must be provided after a formal Feasibility Study Cost Sharing Agreement or Project Cooperation Agreement is signed.

 The feasibility study is cost shared 50 percent Federal / 50 percent Non-Federal after the first $100,000 in study costs.
 The first $100,000 in study cost is Federally funded.

 Design and construction costs are 65 percent Federal / 35 percent non-Federal